mohamedyd/awesome_resources/README.md

 * [Workspaces on FloydHub](https://blog.floydhub.com/workspaces/): A new cloud IDE for deep learning, powered by FloydHub GPUs

+* [OpenML Data Repositories](https://openml.github.io/OpenML/Data-Repositories/): This is a list of public dataset repositories

 # Reinforcement Learning

 ## RL Books

 * (Introduction to Reinforcement Learning, Free-ebook)[http://incompleteideas.net/book/the-book-2nd.html]: The book is divided into three parts.
 Part I defines the reinforcement learning problem in terms of Markov decision processes.
 Part II provides basic solution methods: dynamic programming, Monte Carlo methods, and temporal-difference learning.
 Part III presents a unified view of the solution methods and incorporates artificial neural networks, eligibility traces, and planning; the two final chapters present case studies and consider the future of reinforcement learning.